kubeflow/community/security/self-assessment.md

 Kubeflow is designed to be portable, extensible, and framework-agnostic.
 It offers pluggable architecture that allows platform engineers integrate their internal systems with Kubeflow tools.

-Every Kubeflow project is designed to address specific part of AI lifecycle.
+Every Kubeflow project is designed to address specific parts of the AI lifecycle.
 For example, Kubeflow Trainer manages model training and Kubeflow Spark Operator manages data processing workloads.

 ## Actors